PaulMainwood/PairedComparisons.jl/README.md

 - Elo (Arpad Elo's system: https://en.wikipedia.org/wiki/Elo_rating_system)
 - Glicko (Mark Glickman's system: http://www.glicko.net/research/glicko.pdf)
 - Bradley-Terry (Zermelo's system, badly named: https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model)
-- Whole History Rating (Remi Coulom's time-drifting version of Bradley-Terry, https://www.remi-coulom.fr/WHR/WHR.pdf)
+- Whole History Rating (Remi Coulom's time-varying version of Bradley-Terry, https://www.remi-coulom.fr/WHR/WHR.pdf)

 The package allows each algorithm to be fitted to sets of games and their results provided in a DataFrame format, and then to predict the results of future games whether those two players have met before or not.